 Stick to one idea per slide, make it bold, make it relevant and make it matter.

-At Mindful Presenter we believe that presenting is actually quite easy.
-Anyone can do it with varying levels of confidence and clarity.
+Mindful presenting extends way beyond simply presenting.
+After all, anyone can present with varying levels of confidence and clarity.
 Millions of us are doing it every single day in businesses all over the world.
 Our greatest challenge and the mistake many professionals make is not being explicitly clear in our own minds how we want our audience to feel.

 The greatest way to connect with your audience is to help them to feel something.
 The very first thing we have to do is to decide exactly what we want our audience to feel when we have finished speaking.